Cook Eat Well

 • add a splash of cognac for extra richness

-This easy paleo gravy is perfect over my favorite mashed potato swap for the holidays---roasted garlic cauliflower celery root mash.
+This easy turkey gravy is perfect over my favorite mashed potato swap for the holidays---roasted garlic cauliflower celery root mash.
 Try this gravy over roast turkey and stuffing and you'll never miss the flour!
-This post contains some affiliate links, you can read my full disclosure here.

 An easy flourless gravy that delivers that traditional gravy flavor.
 It's thickened with pureed cauliflower but you can't taste it!